2020 Raptor Research Grant Recipients

 Square-tailed Kite – Investigation of old breeding sites in the New South Wales coastal region

-In the 1990’s and early 2000’s, several breeding studies on the Square-tailed Kite (Lophoictinia isura) were published in the Australian Journal of Field Ornithology by Stephen Debus, Hans Lutter and Greg Clancy.
+In the 1990’s and early 2000’s, several breeding studies on the Square-tailed Kite (Lophoictinia isura) were published in the Australian Journal of Field Ornithology by Stephen Debus, Tony Bischoff, Hans Lutter and Greg Clancy.
 Keith Fisher aims to investigate these territories, report on nest movements and change, describe habitat change, and locate Square-tailed Kites in the region.
 This study will also serve as an investigation to the impact of the devastating summer bushfires on our apex avian predators.